-If you don’t have a tablet, then ask your friends and family if they have one that you could borrow.
+If you don’t have a tablet, then talk to your friends and family and see if they have one that you could borrow.
 My mum lent me hers and it was really handy to have.

 I’m sure your neighbour doesn’t want to hear you catching up on EastEnders, so make sure you pack your earphones.